tmssoftware/smartsetup/tmstest/README.md

 > [!NOTE]
 > We can't run rsvars from powershell.
 It runs, but the call is `cmd.exe rsvars.bat` which means that when the call ends, the variables rsvars set are forgotten.
 We already provide a command that runs msbuild.exe (`msbuild`) But if you need more control, to run msbuild directly, you need to create a .bat, and call it from the test script.
 Inside the bat you can write `"%TMS_RSVARS%"` to execute rsvars.

-The following functions are defined:
+The following functions are defined in util.modules.psm1:
   * **Invoke-WithExitCodeIgnored**: Allows you to run a command that will fail and not crash.
+  * **tmscredentials**: runs tms credentials so you can access tms repos.
+  * **uninstall-and-check(products-remaining)**: uninstalls everything and checks that product-remaining products remain.
+Normally you will call this at the end of the script with products-remaining = 0.

 A starting tms.config.yaml is provided automatically to all `tms` calls, so you don't need to specify what is already specified there.